mclick/RocketPatrolModded/README.md

 Track a high score that persists across scenes and display it in the UI (5) -->Finished

+Create a new scrolling tile sprite for the background (5) -->Finished

-Total Planned: 55
+Total Planned: 60
-Total Finished: 55
+Total Finished: 6-